ScholarlyBrightMinds/abdallahabouhajal/README.md

 ---

-I completed my Bachelor's in Pharmacy, but somewhere during my MSc, I fell into the world of AI and drug discovery, and honestly never looked back.
+I completed my Bachelor's in Pharmacy, and somewhere during my MSc, I fell into the world of AI and drug discovery, and honestly never looked back.
 Now i  and somehow ended up writing Python scripts to automate things nobody asked me to automate.
-That's just how I am.

 My MSc thesis tackled a sneaky problem in early-stage drug discovery: **colloidal aggregators**, molecules that look like promising hits but are actually just clumping together and causing false positives.
 We built a machine learning tool to catch them early.
 And yes, it lives on a public web server.
 Still proud of that one.

 After graduating, I spent two years as a **Managing Editor at Scifiniti Publishing**, which taught me more about how science actually gets published than any textbook ever could.
-Now I'm a **Data Analyst** there, automating workflows, reporting journal performance metrics, and generally making spreadsheets do things they didn't know they could do.
+Now I'm a **Data Analyst**.
+I automate workflows, report on journal performance, and generally make spreadsheets do things they didn't know they were capable of.

 Also, I won a hackathon at **Insilico Medicine, Masdar City** in 2025.
 Just leaving that here.